A Confidential Valuation, Without the Pitch

 Closing

-Your broker-attorney drives contract review and closing logistics.
-We coordinate with outside specialists where required — accountants for business-sale tax structuring, lenders, title — so you only have one number to call.
+Your broker-attorney drives contract review and closing logistics, coordinating outside specialists (accountants, lenders, title) so you only have one number to call.

 Closing